-Structural Engineer Tony Coviello, principal of Summit Engineering, said residents and commercial property owners should begin to take notice of their roofs given all of the snow that has fallen in the last 30 days alone.
-The best way to prevent a roof collapse from snow is to be proactive.
-A good rule of thumb, according to Coviello, is that if your roof has more than 2-ft* of snow then it is definitely time to consider finding ways of removing it.
+Robert Champagne, principal of Summit Engineering, says that the best way to prevent a roof collapse from snow is to be proactive.
+A good rule of thumb is that if your roof has more than 2-ft* of snow then it is definitely time to consider finding ways of removing it.

 Common signs of potential roof collapse from snow include:

 Commercial Buildings: If sprinkler heads are protruding through ceiling then you may be at risk of a roof collapse.
 Sprinkler heads are hung from the roof of most commercial buildings, and as a result, would be sagging if the snow load is beginning to put pressure on the roof.

 Residential Buildings: It is difficult to tell when it is really cold.
 In warmer weather, a roof collapse can be preceded by a leak of some sort—look for signs of water damage coming through the ceiling or cracks in the drywall.
 If you’re able to get into your attic, look for cracked roof joists.
 Many occupants of collapsed buildings report of hearing cracking sounds prior to the collapse.